Vovan-VE/i18n-webpack-plugin/README.md

 where `optionsObj` is an object with following possible properties:

-*   `functionName`: the default value is `i18n.t`, you can change it to other function name.
+*   `functionName`: the default value is `"i18n.t"`, you can change it to other function name.
 *   `hideMessage`: the default value is `false`, which will show the warning/error message.
     If set to `true`, the message will be hidden.
+*   `outputFileName`: the default value is `"[name].json"`, which will control generated file name to save extracted messages.
+Relative path will resolve from configured output path.
+    Following patterns are allowed:
+    *   `[name]`: entry chunk name
+*   `outputSpace`: the default value is `2`.
+The value will pass as 3rd `space` argument to `JSON.stringify()` to control pretty print.

 [source-url]: https://github.com/webpack-contrib/i18n-webpack-plugin
 [source-fork-base-url]: https://github.com/webpack-contrib/i18n-webpack-plugin/commit/8a51991b5b9d7c0dd952c7470a51f0a2ac4049c1